 - Black Friday and Cyber Monday

 - July and Summer Time

 - Drawbacks of Buying a Ring During the Season Peak

 When are Engagement Rings the Cheapest?

-Engagement rings are cheapest during the off-peak season (see below) and also during the busy promotional months of November – December.
-The trick is to work out where you want to shop and then find the best deals based on that location.
+Engagement rings are cheapest twice a year, during the off-peak summer season and also during the busy promotional months of November – December.
+The ultimate shopping hack is to first determine where you want to shop and then find the best deals based on that location.

 See below for our breakdown of the advantages and disadvantages of each season.